 Unlike some cities, Troy isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
-Overall, Troy is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Troy who work in office and administrative support (14.62%), sales jobs (9.27%), and management occupations (8.81%).
+Overall, Troy is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Troy who work in office and administrative support (12.23%), management occupations (10.63%), and sales jobs (9.04%).

+Troy is a somewhat ethnically-diverse city.
 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troy include Irish, English, French, and Italian.
+Important ancestries of people in Troy include German, Irish, English, French, and Italian.

 The most common language spoken in Troy is English.
-Other important languages spoken here include Japanese and Chinese.
+Other important languages spoken here include Langs. of India and Polish.